 If you are not familiar with the history: The Chicago 7 (initially 8) were a collection of leftist activists involved in organizing protests at the Democratic Convention in Chicago, 1968.
 The Vietnam war was raging, Lyndon Johnson had declined to run for a second term, and political tension had made the country appear to be splitting apart.
 The protests, intended as peaceful, managed to evoke a great deal of violence, mostly at the hands of the police.
-The Nixon administration, never decided to bring charges of conspiracy to incite a riot.
+The Nixon administration nevertheless decided to bring charges against the protestors, conspiracy to incite a riot.
 The defendants were:

 Abbie Hoffman and Jerry Rubin, representing the Yippies

 Rennie Davis and Tom Hayden, representing SNCC campus radicals